-The theme of my blogs is travel, but special kinds of travel—read on.
-In my last blog on November 15 I looked back to an early traveler: Odysseus and the beginning of the Odyssey legend.
+The theme of my posts is travel, but special kinds of travel—read on.
+In my last blog on November 15, 2014, I looked back to an early traveler: Odysseus and the beginning of the Odyssey legend.
 Here’s the continuation of that ultimate travel story.
-It took Odysseus ten years to get home from Troy, just as we spent ten years, but our trip home took us around the world.
-Some of the text of this blog is from my book, Voice of a Voyage: Rediscovering the World During a Ten-year Circumnavigation.
+It took Odysseus ten years to get home to the islad of Ithaca from Troy, just as we spent ten years, but our trip home took us around the world.
+Some of the text of this post is from my book, Voice of a Voyage: Rediscovering the World During a Ten-year Circumnavigation.
 I have not included the endnotes that are in the book.

 Sign in the tiny museum